ripleyaffect/node-react-router-redux-starter/README.md

 # Node React Starter

-A simple skeleton for building node and react apps.
+A simple skeleton for building node and react apps with redux.

 To Use:
 ```